SteeltoeOSS/Documentation/api/v3/connectors/redis.md

 cf restage myApp
 ```

->NOTE: The preceding commands assume you use the Redis service provided by Pivotal on Cloud Foundry.
+>The preceding commands assume you use the Redis service provided by Pivotal on Cloud Foundry.
 If you use a different service, you have to adjust the `create-service` command to fit your environment.

-Version 2.1.1+ of this connector works with the [Azure Open Service Broker for PCF](https://docs.pivotal.io/partners/azure-open-service-broker-pcf/index.html).
-Be sure to set `redis:client:urlEncodedCredentials` to `true`, as this broker may provide credentials that have been URL Encoded.
+This connector also works with the [Azure Service Broker](https://docs.pivotal.io/partners/azure-sb/).

 Once the service is bound to your application, the connector's settings are available in `VCAP_SERVICES`.